Aashray08/Multi-Cloud-Blue-Team/Deploying a Multi-Cloud Security Monitoring Stack.md

 Modifying the above-mentioned configuration allows global access to the Kibana service.
 `sudo systemctl restart kibana.service`

-**Step 3: Starting the kibana service
+**Step 3: Starting the kibana service**
-<br/>**Once all the required installations and configurations are complete, enable the Kibana service and start it.
+Once all the required installations and configurations are complete, enable the Kibana service and start it.
 `sudo systemctl enable kibana`
 `sudo systemctl start kibana`